GET UP TO 60% OFF IN OUR BLACK FRIDAY SALE!

 If you are noticing that the bottom of your central heating radiator is refusing to heat up properly, it is most likely because there is a blockage in the radiator’s pipes.
 After some time, debris and a build-up of dirt and rust can accumulate inside the bottom of your radiator, causing the flow of hot water to be restricted.
 If this is the case, here are a few tips to solve the problem:

-1) Turn off your central heating or, if you have a thermostatic radiator valve, switch it down to zero.
 There will also be another valve called a lock shield valve, which is located at the other end of your radiator as the thermostatic radiator valve.
 Using a spanner, close the valve.
 As this process will involve water exiting your radiator, you want to make sure that it isn’t still hot.

-2) Get ready for a leakage!
 Put a towel down around your radiator and grab some big bowls first as your radiator will leak lots of water when you bleed the valve.

-4) Disconnect and clean.
 Once all of the water has flushed out, disconnect the radiator from the valves and take it outside so to properly clean out the pipes.
 Do this with a hose; only when the water runs clear is it completely clean.

-5) Reattach your radiator.
 Finally, put your radiator back, reattach the pipes and turn your valves the opposite way that you did earlier (back to what it was before).
 As soon as you’re done this, close the bleed valve as quickly as possible, as your radiator will immediately start filling up with water again!

 radiator tutorial graphic

-What to do if the problem persists?
+What should I do if the problem persists?

 If you’ve completed the steps above, but the same problem persists, make sure you check that:

-1) the thermostat valve is not stuck and is working properly
+1. The thermostat valve is not stuck and is working properly

-2) the central heating pump is circulating water properly
+2. The central heating pump is circulating water properly

 If the problem continues, it may be best to call in a professional heating engineer as it may be a bigger issue with your heating system.